 On successful completion of this module students will be able to:

-The learning of the module will be assessed through two written assignments, an essay due in week 18 and a report due in week 27.
-There will be a presentation in week 22.
+The learning of the module will be assessed through two written assignments, an essay due in week 18 and a report.
+There will be a presentation.

 The essay will test students’ understanding of some of the important ideas which lie behind the current discussions of rights and social justice